 Environmental Management Policy

-DTS is committed to responsible environmental management, including limiting any adverse effects our operations have on the environment by preventing pollution, reducing energy usage and minimising waste generation.
+DTS is committed to promoting a culture of zero harm which puts the highest priority on DTS is committed to responsible environmental management, including limiting any adverse effects our operations have on the environment by preventing pollution, reducing energy usage and minimising waste generation.

 We recognise our responsibility to protect and improve the environment in accordance with prevailing community standards and best practice.